 Who uses Squarespace?
 Lyft, Fast Company, Refinery29, Contently.

 Compare Wix and Squarespace here in this video.

 This is maybe one of the biggest arguments people have against Wix and Weebly.
 Taking a brief look at both of these platforms, it seems they do have some basic SEO options within the back-end.
 Though, there was that big kerfuffle about Wix sites being de-indexed by Google in 2015 (though that appears to have been resolved).
 Regardless, industry experts (a.k.a. those much smarter than me!) do not recommend Wix or Weebly if you want to build up SEO.

-Squarespace gets a lot of flack for "supposed" bad SEO as well, but I use Squarespace and am on the first page of my Google for my keywords in a huge city and over-saturated market.
-(Grab my ebook to do the same!)
-People are correct that Wordpress has more in-depth SEO options/features, but Squarespace is a great alternative if Wordpress intimidates you.
+Squarespace gets a lot of flack for “supposed” bad SEO as well, but I used Squarespace and was on the first page of my Google for my keywords in a huge city and over-saturated market.
+People are correct that WordPress has more in-depth SEO options/features, but Squarespace is a great alternative if WordPress intimidates you.

 If you wanted to build your own house, would you ask to borrow your neighbors’ tools, or a professional contractor?
 While it’s great to ask other entrepreneurs what they use and recommend, consider what experts recommend and use.